install.packages("pkgload")

 • d_map()/d_map2() for elementwise transformations.

-• d_reduce() for row-wise or column-wise reductions, with streaming na.rm support for sum/mean/min/max.
+• d_reduce() for row-wise or column-wise reductions, or explicit axis-based reductions on N-d arrays, with streaming na.rm support for sum/mean/min/max.

 • d_where() for masked updates, optionally replacing masked entries via the fill argument.